BigPeet/coding_challenges/advent_of_code/2021/day19/notes.md

 * Determine the rotation and translation of the other scanner in relation to the origin based on the overlapping beacones.
 * Rotate and translate the other scanner's beacons and add them to the origin.
 * Repeat until all beacons/scanners have been added.

+The solution for the first part is 496.